coderbydesign/angularjs_scaffold/README.md

 The name given the AngularJS app is based on the Rails app name, plus 'Client', so a rails app named 'Sue' would deploy an AngularJS app 'SueClient' to the browser.

-By default, the markup for template files is set to .haml, so
+By default, the markup for template files is set to haml, so

     index.html